SyedAmmar21/Utopia-Assesment/README.md

 # Sejuk Sejuk Operations System

-A full-stack internal operations system built for the **Sejuk Sejuk Service Sdn Bhd** programmer assessment.
+A full-stack internal operations system built for **Sejuk Service Sdn Bhd**, a fictional company made for learning and situation setup.
 It digitises the flow of air-conditioner service jobs from order creation and technician assignment through job completion, evidence capture, operational review, KPI reporting, and controlled AI-assisted queries.

 ## Live Demo